 I can’t preach this enough – get up, get out there and don’t work more than your eight hours.
 Get home to embrace your free time and your home life.

 It’s easy to fall into the trap of working long hours and forgetting to rest during evenings and weekends.
 I should know.
 I made myself ill on a few occasions, trying to set up my own business and run Creative Boom – doing too much.
 But overwork only leads to stress and burnout.
 It’s also scientifically proven that working longer than seven or eight hours a day is pointless because there comes the point when you lose all productivity and focus.
 The mind, as you would expect, becomes tired.

 So it makes complete sense to relax and embrace your downtime – if you are to perform at your optimum best during work hours.
 Give yourself a chance to unwind and prepare yourself for the next stint of hard work.

 If you think you should be doing something, or guilt starts to set in, remind yourself that rest and rejuvenation is part of your secret to success.

-Whether you're listening to an interesting podcast on the way to work (check out these suggestions to get you started), watching an insightful talk on your iPad while eating breakfast (nothing wrong with a few TED Talks in the morning), catching up on a few chapters of a business book during your lunch hour (here are my book recommendations for some ideas) or engaging with an online course at home (these 50 free online courses might do the trick) – try and find some time each and every day to learn something new and boost your skills.
-Anything and everything that will help towards achieving this year's three goals.
+To accomplish your goals, learn something new each day.
+Listen to a podcast on the way to work (check out these suggestions) or watch a talk on your iPad while eating breakfast (nothing wrong with a few TED Talks in the morning).
+Catch up on a few chapters of a business book during your lunch hour (here are my book recommendations for some ideas) or engage with an online course at home (these 50 free online courses might do the trick).

 Just try and avoid learning anything heavy two hours before bed.
 That's the time when you should be staying away from technology and blaring screens, winding down and preparing yourself for a good night's rest.
 Instead, it's an ideal time to pick up a work of fiction and get lost in another world.